Need to take a Math Placement Test?

 Three versions of the Mathematics Placement Test

 When taking the mathematics placement test, students are asked some background questions about what courses they had in high school.
-If they report having had trigonometry, they take Placement Test C. Based on the score on that test, their ACT/SAT Math score, the other mathematics courses they report having had in high school, and their declared major, if any, they may be placed into Math 1310H, 1310, 1340, or 1280.
-If they perform poorly on Placement Test C, they are advised to take Placement Test B, described below, or take Math 1150, 1190 or 1220.
+If they report having had trigonometry, they take Placement Test C. Based on the score on that test, their ACT/SAT Math score, the other mathematics courses they report having had in high school, and their declared major, if any, they may place into Math 1310H, 1310, 1340, 1280, or 1230.
+If they perform poorly on Math Placement Test C, they are advised to take Math Placement Test B, described below, or take Math 1150, 1190 or 1220 or STAT 2000.

-Students who report having had two years of high school algebra with a grade of C or better, but no trigonometry, take Placement Test B. Based on the same criteria as listed above, they may place into Math 1280, 1230, 1220, 1190, or 1150.
+Students who report having had two years of high school algebra with a grade of C or better, but no trigonometry, take Math Placement Test B. Based on the same criteria as listed above, they may place into Math 1280, 1230, 1220, 1190, or 1150.